 - Outreach: Likely the leading software solution in the space at the moment, their product combines the benefits of the above with some additional functionality, including automation (e.g., detecting when you’ve received an auto-responder and pushing the next email until after their return)

 - SalesLoft: One of the founding pioneers in the category.
-In addition to the benefits mentioned above, they also provide “conversation intelligence”, where they do some analysis of phone conversations to identify key takeaways and transcribe meeting notes.
+In addition to the benefits mentioned above, they also provide “conversation intelligence,” where they analyze phone conversations to identify key takeaways and transcribe meeting notes.

 Private equity has always been and continues to be a heavily relationship-driven business.
 It’s not hard to understand why:

-- If a lawyer is considering who to mention when a business owner is considering a transition, or when an investment banker considers who to include in a process, they will bias towards those they have strong relationships with.
+- Suppose a lawyer is considering who to mention when a business owner is considering a transition or when an investment banker considers who to include in a process.
+In that case, they will bias toward those they have strong relationships with.

 - A business owner is far more likely to have an exploratory conversation with a fund that has been vouched for by someone they trust vs. a cold email or phone call.

-However, private equity funds have historically not had a centralized view into the team’s relationship network, or a directed effort towards organizing and leveraging them.
-The underlying information of ‘who knows who’ has usually been scattered amongst their CRM system, Excel spreadsheets, disparate LinkedIn networks, and Outlook contacts – leading to either heavy inefficiencies at best, or (most frequently) missed opportunities to source and win deals.
+However, private equity funds have historically not had a centralized view of the team’s relationship network or a directed effort toward organizing and leveraging them.
+The underlying information of “who knows who” has usually been scattered amongst their CRM system, Excel spreadsheets, disparate LinkedIn networks, and Outlook contacts – leading to either heavy inefficiencies at best or (most frequently) missed opportunities to source and win deals.

 With the increased competition in the category, more funds are investing in understanding their collective networks as a competitive advantage – leading to the rise of a new category of private equity software: Relationship Intelligence.

-Across these different solutions, they track who the team has connected to and communicated with historically (and on an ongoing basis) and uses that information to deliver a real-time view of a team’s relationship network.
-In essence, they are the single source of truth for your and your team’s relationship network.
+Across these different solutions, they track who the team has connected to and communicated with historically (and on an ongoing basis) and use that information to deliver a real-time view of a team’s relationship network.
+Essentially, they are the single source of truth for your and your team’s relationship network.

 Done well, these solutions:

-- Ensure you touch base regularly with your key investment banking and business broker relationships, so you’re included in processes that fit your mandate
+- Ensure you regularly connect with your limited partners, key investment banking, and business broker relationships so you’re included in processes that fit your mandate.

 This space is emerging, and as a result, the number of viable providers is relatively small.
 They include:

-- 4Degrees: captures the benefits of network visibility mentioned above, along with searching for information about your team’s relationship network and auto-enriching company and contact information in real-time.
+- 4Degrees: captures the benefits of network visibility mentioned above, along with searching for information about your team’s relationship network and auto-enriching company and contact information in real time.
 That reduces data entry (picking up current and prior roles + locations for you) and helps mine your network for business development and origination.
 Additionally, the relationship strength detector allows you to determine your best path into a company instantly.
 As a full-featured CRM with relationship intelligence, 4Degrees is also designed to help firms with deal management, fundraising, and portfolio management.

 - Relationship Science: one of the earliest entrants in the market, which does some lightweight relationship scoring – but also combines it with potential 2nd and 3rd-degree connections based on looking at overlapping work experiences.

-- Affinity: a newer entrant that does some relationship scoring, and also allows groups across funds to share their networks with each other.
+- Affinity: is a newer entrant that does relationship scoring and allows groups across funds to share their networks.

-That said, there are still many companies who find representation from an investment bank or business broker that either aren’t accessible through your team’s relationship network or aren’t receptive to cold outreach.
+That said, many companies still find representation from an investment bank or business broker that either isn’t accessible through your team’s relationship network or isn’t receptive to cold outreach.
 In the past, these would have remained frustratingly out of reach for your team, despite being a part of the ‘addressable’ universe of companies in your mandate.

 However, some intermediaries have begun digitizing the process of marketing deals to prospective buyers.
-This digitization process has taken many forms – email newsletters, establishing internal CRM systems themselves, and more recently, deal marketplaces.
+This digitization process has taken many forms – email newsletters, establishing internal CRM systems, and, more recently, deal marketplaces.

-These services allow intermediaries (or business owners themselves) to provide some preliminary information about the company (e.g. a teaser that includes some information about the operations, industry, and financial profile).
-Prospective investors can then review this information, and if interested, reach out to ask for an NDA to dive more deeply into a data room about the potential investment opportunity.
+These services allow intermediaries (or business owners) to provide preliminary information about the company (e.g., a teaser that includes some information about the operations, industry, and financial profile).
+Prospective investors can then review this information and, if interested, reach out to ask for an NDA to dive more deeply into a data room about the potential investment opportunity.

 Though these services do (by their nature) create a competitive situation vs. other prospective buyers, they also bring forth many benefits: